getsentry/streams/README.md

 Run `direnv allow` and run `python py/sentry_streams/example.py`.

+Run `echo hello world | kcat -P -b 127.0.0.1:9092 -t events` to send some events and see them printed.

 We need a better way to do this, but at this point of the project it is alright.